What Your Stool Says About Your Health (& When to Talk to Your Doctor About It)April 8, 2021 - Katie McCallum

 If you notice that your stool is floating more often than not, it's important to be evaluated by your doctor.
 In this situation, you may also notice that your stool is oily.

-Q: Can your stool tell you anything about your gut health?
+Q: Can my stool tell me anything about your gut health?

 Dr. Quigley: Recently, gut microbiome stool testing has become a popular trend.
 People are either looking to their gut microbiome composition to help explain stool changes, or are simply curious about their gut health.